 If you have been doing the research for trail shoes on online stores like Amazon, you’d have repeatedly seen Brooks Caldera as one of the top picks.
 These are designed for ultra-distance trail runners which means they are well-cushioned, highly responsive, and light-weight.

-The front footbed is wide enough to perfectly fit every woman's feet.
+The front footbed is wide enough to perfectly fit every woman’s feet.
 While forefoot is thicker and features a 4 mm offset.
-Luckily, they also offer good arch support and you won’t be disappointed with shoe’s traction on difficult surfaces.
+Luckily, they also offer good arch support and you won’t be disappointed with the shoe’s traction on difficult surfaces.

 Pros